CatMuse/HiNote/README.md

 ## Export as note

 Export all your highlighted text and comments as a new note, displayed in Callout format.
+Each highlight and comment can be linked back to the source note through block references (Block ID).

 ![export as file](./doc/export-as-file.jpg)